karolinamullokand/HW3/README.md

 # Summary
 During the process of creating a visual representation of these variables, I was struggling with finding it grouped correctly, ofthen had a syntax errors.
 Creating a third one was a challenge!
 I'm still not sure if I counted all of the states, and for sure not all of them grouped correctly into political identity.
-I used some data on different websites, just to make a approximate political identity data
+I used some data from different websites, just to have a approximate political identity data